harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 }
 ```

-I can now use the reusable `.region` utility to achieve the same results in various places.
+With the reusable `.region` utility, I can achive the exact same results in a variety of places.
 For example, my *site header*, *site footer* and *newsletter signup form* all rely on the `.region` class for their vertical spacing.

 With considered use of utilities I’ve been able to make some big reductions in the amount of CSS required to style my site.
 However, utilities don’t always provide the solution, particularly when it comes to more complex UI.